kingluddite/web-dev-notes/development/tools/task-runners/webpack/udemy-sgrider-webpack/04-real-world-project/02-real-world-project-cont.md

 `$ yarn add -D html-webpack-plugin`

-* We need to make our index.html a template so it knows where to inject the script tags
+* We need to make our `index.html` a template so it knows where to inject the script tags

 ## Move `index.html`
-* Since `index.html` is not part of the configuration of our project we'll move it into `src`
+* Since `index.html` is now part of the configuration of our project we'll move it into `src`

 `index.html`